cookieclicker123/tanooki-copilot/README.md

 ## Phase 3 - building the TV Expert Model

- - upload the ipynb file to colab and run it, ensure you are using sufficient GPU resources Ideally an A100
+ - upload the ipynb file inside tv_expertto colab and run it, ensure you are using sufficient GPU resources Ideally an A100
  - Play around with the parameters to get the best results
  - Make sure to download all the model files in tv_post_3b.
 Ideally move them to drive first to prevent running out of space in colab